 First, you will need a self-hosted website in order to create a home on the web.
 Using other social media platforms is fine, which you can use to syndicate what you share on your own website.
 But, your website should be the primary way to reach you on the web.
 You can learn about the tools I use to run this website to get an idea of what you might want for your own website.

 Next, you have to figure out what you want the website to be.
 This largely depends on what you want out of it.
 This is different for everyone (I share my example below).
 Do you want it to be just a way of letting others know about who you are and what you do, or will you write about things that you care about?
-If you want to have more than a static website with contact information, consider starting a weblog where you share what you know; this could be in the form of writing, audio, video, or a combination thereof.
+If you want to have more than a static website with contact information, consider starting a weblog where you share what you know; this could be in the form of text, audio, video, or a combination thereof.

 When creating any value, be it by writing or what have you, keep permanence in mind.
 That means sharing things that can help others not just right now, but even 50 years from now, let’s say.
 This also makes it easy for others to find you through your ideas with organic web searches.